azbolt/azbolt.github.io/README.md

-# The Official Website of Azbolt
+# The Official Website of Upstack Studio

 Setup
 * Clone the repository into your local directory